 If you hold your shares through a broker and share the same address as another stockholder, you will receive only one notice or set of proxy materials, including the annual report, unless you have provided contrary instructions.
-If you hold your shares in "street name" and wish to receive a separate notice or set of proxy materials, or if you share the same address as another stockholder and are receiving multiple notices or sets of proxy materials; however, if you are a registered holder and would like an additional copy or, alternatively, if you share the same address as another stockholder and (i) are receiving a single notice or set of proxy materials and wish to receive or sets or (ii) are receiving multiple notices or sets of proxy materials and wish to receiving a single notice or set of proxy materials and wish to receive separate notices or sets or (ii) are receiving multiple notices or sets of proxy materials and wish to receive a separate notices or sets or (ii) are receiving multiple notices or sets of proxy materials and wish to receive separate notices or sets or (ii) are receiving multiple notices or sets of proxy materials and wish to receive only one, please contact: Investor Relations, ON Semiconductor Corporation, 5701 North Pima Road, Scottsdale, Arizona 85250; call: Investor Relations at (602) 244-3437; send an email to: investor@onsemi.com; or go to the Investor Relations section of our website at www.onsemi.com.
+If you hold your shares in "street name" and wish to receive a separate notice or set of proxy materials, or if you share the same address as another stockholder and are receiving multiple notices or sets of proxy materials and wish to receive only one, you will need to contact your broker.
+Each registered holder is provided with a notice or set of proxy materials; however, if you are a registered holder and would like an additional copy or, alternatively, if you share the same address as another stockholder and (i) are receiving a single notice or set of proxy materials and wish to receive separate notices or sets or (ii) are receiving multiple notices or sets of proxy materials and wish to receive only one, please contact: Investor Relations, ON Semiconductor Corporation, 5701 North Pima Road, Scottsdale, Arizona 85250; call: Investor Relations at (602) 244-3437; send an email to: investor@onsemi.com; or go to the Investor Relations section of our website at www.onsemi.com.